The split method in JavaScript

 This is how the JS function executed the code:

-First of all, the selected value from the dropdown is stored into a JS variable:
+First of all, the selected value from the dropdown is stored in a JS variable:

 var split_seperator = document.getElementById("splitsep").value;